SergeySakharovskiy/PyTorch-Models/README.md

 It stands on the work of many others.
 I strive after acknowledging all source materials via proper citation (link to github, arXiv, etc).

 ## Models

+## Training framework

+Along with regular training, validation and inference schema, [PyTorch Lightning](https://lightning.ai) is to be used as well.

 ## Lecense